Head Like a Rock

 Head Like a Rock is a 1994 concept album released on 4 July 1994, and recorded by Ian McNabb.
 McNabb's second solo album, it was nominated for the 1994 Mercury Music Prize.
 The album was recorded in Los Angeles with the backing band Crazy Horse.
 The album peaked at No. 29 on the official UK charts.

-Late in 2012, Ian revealed that his first three studio albums were to be re-released as 'expanded editions'.
+Late in 2012, McNabb revealed that his first three studio albums were to be re-released as 'expanded editions'.
 In early December 2013, 'Head Like a Rock (Expanded edition)' was announced on Amazon with a scheduled release date of January 28, 2013: "This expanded version has been re-mastered by Ian himself and is a testament to the great album it was, enhanced with upgraded packaging and a bonus disc of the B-sides that came with the assorted singles.
 This is a great addition to the canon of Ian's work."